Reducing Friction in

 Shareable insights with embedded findings and metadata

-1. Handling User Activation
+1. Improving User Activation

 Exploratory Data Analysis (EDA) comprises of multiple advanced analysis to be done on data.
+Which means “More time” needed for analysis to be done.
+Hence early Drop-offs for first time visitor.

-Design solutions
+Design Solution

 1. Insight Overload

-Design solutions
+Design Solution

 Replace open-ended exploration with guided signals